-5. I’m going to read out a list of statements about why you might have attended ‘Made in Hull’.
-When I have read them all, I want you to tell me, what your main reason for attending the ‘Made in Hull’ event was?
+I’m going to read out a list of statements about why you might have attended ‘Where Do We Go From Here?’.
+When I have read them all, I want you to tell me, What your main reason for attending the ‘Where Do We Go From Here?’ event was?
 Is it: Select one only

 Because it’s part of Hull UK City of Culture 2017 It’s a unique experience not to be missed